Board of Trustees

 As a pastor at Emmanuel, Shoreham, Matt is acutely aware of the importance of Safeguarding, welfare and accountability and developing good relationships with other churches and community groups.

-He has a personal interest in the care and welfare of disadvantaged children, and Matt’s passion is to see these children have access to high quality care and education across the wider Brighton and Hove area.
+He has a personal interest in the care and welfare of disadvantaged children, and Matt’s passion is to see these children have access to high quality care and education across Brighton and Hove and beyond.

 Lesley works for the Diocese Education Team, focusing on school governance, business, Project Management, recruitment and budgets.
 Lesley is experienced in formulating and implementing a strategic approach.
 She has worked with government funding from both the Department of Education and The Department for Business, Innovation and Skills and is therefore aware of the need for accountability in terms of showing how funding has been used.